 Have you ever wanted to fly?
 Peter Pan says it just takes faith and a little pixie dust to take to the skies.
-But if you’re a bit short on pixie dust and still wish you knew what it was like to fly over the earth, the Soarin’ Around the World attraction in the Land pavilion in Future World at Epcot has a seat reserved just for you—if you score the all-important FastPass+ time.
-Even though this attraction is almost 13 years old, it’s still a Guest favorite in the parks at Walt Disney World, and you plus Soarin’ minus a FastPass equals a long wait in the queue.
-Think it’s not worth the wait?
-Here are 8 amazing things about this attraction that will have you racing to book your FastPass for Soarin’ on your next trip to Epcot.
+But if you’re a bit short on pixie dust and still wish you knew what it was like to fly over the earth, the Soarin’ Around the World attraction in the Land pavilion in Future World at Epcot has a seat reserved just for you.
+Even though this attraction is almost several years old, it’s still a Guest favorite in the parks at Walt Disney World.
+Here are 8 amazing things about this attraction!

 8. You’re hang gliding with a safety net.

 Some of us are more daring in our dreams than we’d ever be in real life.
 Apparently, Walt Disney Imagineering knows this well, so they dreamed up and built an attraction for all of us would-be thrill junkies.
 The entire premise for the Soarin’ Around the World attraction is that Guests are hang gliding over amazing and beautiful landmarks and locations all over the world.
 And if you didn’t know better, you’d be sure you were actually hang gliding.
 Think of Soarin’ as your chance to experience that thrilling experience you’ve always wanted to have, but without the threat of crashing into a mountain or landing face first on the ground.